• Skip to primary navigation

 • Freeze sliced eggs on a cookie sheet or cutting board for 1-2 hours then transfer to a freezer bag so they don't stick to each other.

-Want to get more single serving recipes or make ahead recipes like this frozen breakfast sandwich delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like these frozen breakfast sandwiches delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.